7piyush/Internshala-webscraper/README.md

 It can also loop through as many pages as you want , details about libraries are in the file.

-**Note**: This scraper is working as of 25 February 2023 , and it might stop working if there is a change in structure in the website.
+**Note**: This scraper is working as of 12 March 2023 , and it might stop working if there is a change in structure in the website.